housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 -
 One way we can make an Angular app load faster is to take advantage of running it's compiler under Ahead-of-Time conditions...

-We used Angular CLI to build our application and creating a production build is just a simple terminal command.
+We used Angular CLI to build our application and creating a production build was as simple as a terminal command.

 {% highlight bash %}
 ng build --prod